DeedaG/Daily-Recipe/daily_recipe/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/daily_recipe`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+TODO: Delete this and the text above, and describe your gem This gem is designed to encourage the user to try eating vegan for 30 days.
+It provides the user with two recipe choices each day.
+The user is given more information when they choose one of the recipes.

 ## Installation